Tonics & Twisted Chasers

 Tonics and Twisted Chasers is a standalone album by American indie rock band Guided by Voices initially released as a 19-track limited-edition fanclub-only vinyl LP in 1996.
 The following year, it was released in a limited CD edition, with five additional tracks.
 The album was primarily recorded by principal songwriters Robert Pollard and Tobin Sprout.

 The song "Jellyfish Reflector" was referenced in the Homestar Runner short "Sbemail 150?!?"

 Track listing

-All songs written by Robert Pollard and Tobin Sprout unless otherwise noted.